 The Contractor shall develop a Quality Control Document (QCD) to illustrate the Contractor's quality process and provide any supplemental descriptions needed to clarify the Contractor's quality process.
-This shall include the Contractor's approach to: Design Quality Control, Design Quality Assurance, Construction Quality Control, the interface with Construction Quality Assurance, the interface with Design issues and changes, show the lines of authority, and effective team communications.
+This shall include the Contractor's approach to: Design Quality Control, Design Quality Assurance, Construction Quality Control, the interface with Construction Quality Assurance, the interface to resolve Design issues and changes, show the lines of authority, and effective team communications.
 The QCD shall illustrate the process for meeting all requirements of the Contract Documents.
-The Project Quality Manager shall instruct the Contractor, CDOT and Outside Agency personnel in the quality processes outlined in the QCD in a training session early in the project so all parties can collaborate and understand roles and responsibilities effectively.
+The Design Quality Manager shall instruct the Contractor, CDOT and Outside Agency personnel in the quality processes outlined in the QCD at the pre-construction conference so all parties can collaborate and understand roles and responsibilities effectively.
 The QCD should not exceed 15 pages.

-At a minimum the QCD will address the following:
+At a minimum the QCD shall address the following:

-1. The Contractor's Organization Chart

-The Contractor's Organization Chart shall illustrate: lines of authority, lines of communication, interface positions with CDOT, and any Outside Agencies.
+- 1. The Contractor's Organization Chart including the Design Consultant.
+The Contractor's Organization Chart shall illustrate: lines of authority, lines of communication, interface positions with CDOT and Outside Agencies.

 - 2. Process Diagrams for:

-- a.
-Design

-- i.
-Quality Control

-- ii.
-Quality Assurance

-- iii.
-Design Review

-- iv.
-Released for Construction Documents

-- 1. Traffic Control Plans (TCP)

-- 2. Storm Water Management Plans (SWMP)

-- v.
-Final Design Documents
+- Design Quality

-- vi.
-As Built Documents

-- b.
-Construction
+Quality Control Quality Assurance Design Review Released for Construction Documents Roadway Plans Structure Plans Traffic Control Plans (TCP) Storm Water Management Plans (SWMP) Final Design Documents As Built Documents

-- i.
-Quality Control
+Construction Quality Control

-- 1. Product Data Control

-- ii.
-Quality Assurance Interface

-- iii.
-Design Interface

-- 1. Request For Information (RFI)

-- 2. Field Design Changes (FDC)

-- 3. Methods of Handling Traffic (MHT)

-- 4. Public Information (PI)

-- 5. SWMP/SWPPP Compliance

-- 6. Punch List Resolution

-- 7. Substantial Completion

-- 8. Final Acceptance
+Product Data Control Quality Assurance Interface Design Interface Request For Information (RFI) Field Design Changes (FDC) Methods of Handling Traffic (MHT) Public Information (PI) Completion Punch List Resolution

-The Contractor's Process Diagrams will illustrate the processes with a flow chart style depiction, and should minimize the written descriptions as much as possible.
+The Contractor's Process Diagrams shall illustrate the processes with a flow chart style depiction, and should minimize the written descriptions as much as possible.